Quatuor Zaïde, Chiara Enderle, Lise de la Salle

 The repeat signs around the exposition were observed, the ones around the development & recap parts were not.
 Both these choices are just fine.
 Given the length of the concert, the artists deserve respect for observing almost all of the repeat signs throughout these works!

 Slow movements, or maybe even more so an intermediate tempo, such as this Minuetto, only too often lead to “belly notes” (unwanted swelling in the middle.
 Another, frequent “bad habit” is “Nachdrücken” (unwanted swelling when reaching the end of the bow).
 Both effects are more likely to occur with modern “Tourte” bows.
 The Quatuor Zaïde used modern bows—but with remarkable control.
 Neither of the above two effects could be observed—congrats!
 Beyond this, the ensemble showed remarkable control and subtlety in dynamics.

 I liked the little idyl of the Trio: serene music, with the ending crotchets kept short, the staccati in the accompaniment very short, just long enough to allow for well-defined tone & intonation.
 And the quaver motifs were light and filigree—excellent!

 A beautiful movement in its gently swaying rhythm!
 The first violin presents the theme, then passes it on to the second violin, thereafter comments / illustrates it with playfully blooming, yet expressive little ornaments.
-And again I noted the close interaction between the musicians through body language and eye contacts.
-The calm in the pacer was remarkable throughout the movement, as were the excellent agogics.
+And again I noted the close interaction between the musicians of the Quatuor Zaïde through body language and eye contacts.
+The calm in the pace was remarkable throughout the movement, as were the excellent agogics.
 Also, the pauses (general rests) were all filled with esprit and expectation!